Skip to main content

 Content Formats

-Decide on formats that best serve your audience – blog posts, videos, podcasts, infographics, or social media updates – and determine each piece’s optimal length or duration.
+Decide on optimal formats for your audience – blog posts, videos, podcasts, infographics, or social media updates.

 Design Assets